-Hundreds of islands of various sizes and shapes dot the coastline along the entire length of the Belize Barrier Reef.
+Belize Islands (cayes) numbering in the hundreds dot the coastline along the entire length of the barrier reef.
 Mangrove-entwined islands sit beside islands with glittering white sand beaches and turquoise waters.
-Belize islands or (cayes) provides an opportunity for the ultimate Caribbean island escape.
-Some are protected or located in marine reserve areas and are uninhabited while others may have a resort or two on the beach.
-The habitats around most of these islands are rich with coral and marine sea life perfect for off shore snorkeling, diving and fishing.
+These islands provides an opportunity for the ultimate Caribbean island escape.
+The habitats around most of these islands are rich with marine life perfect for off shore snorkeling, diving and fishing.

 The above are just a few of Belize islands located inside the main barrier reef.
 Hardcore sailors and island lovers can rent a yacht and explore dozens of these islets in just a few days.
 In some areas you can also kayak from island to island on day trips.
 Also see the silk cayes.